Written by Laurie Higgins

 On May 10, 1933, students in 34 university towns across Germany gathered to burn more than 25,000 books.
 The works of authors like Albert Einstein, Ernest Hemingway and Helen Keller went up in flames.

-At the same time, 40,000 people gathered to hear the German Minister of Public Enlightenment, Joseph Goebbels, give a speech applauding those who were “commit[ting] to the flames the evil spirit of the past.”… Continue Reading
+At the same time, 40,000 people gathered to hear the German Minister of Public Enlightenment, Joseph Goebbels, give a speech applauding those who were “commit[ting] to the flames the evil spirit of the past.”
+The unwanted ideas of Western civilization fueled the bonfires of Berlin.… Continue Reading

 Tags: Albert Einstein, AOC, Big League Politics, Book Burning, Chris Coons, Dana Nessel, Dianne Feinstein, Ernest Hemingway, Facebook, First Amendment, George Santayana, Heinrich Heine, Helen Keller, Jack Dorsey, Joseph Goebbels, Khmer Rouge, Mark Zuckerberg, Mazie Hirono, Nazi, Pol Pot, Twitter